physrisk/website-source/articles/2016/lse-debatai-per-daug-matematikos-per-mazai-istorijos-ekonomikos-problema.md

 debate between economists who prefer historical retrospective and economists who prefer mathematical modeling.
 Interestingly enough both sides of the debate agreed that neoclassical economic theory doesn't work well.
 But the answer why and its implications differ.
-Bellow you should see a youtube video with the recording of the debate.
+Below you should see a youtube video with the recording of the debate.
 We invite you to listen.